ZachNagengast/SoCoGa/README.md

 Contributing
 ------------

-This project was put together after about a day of hacking, if there is a feature you would like, something you think might be more efficient, or if you just have an edit for this readme - pull requests are very welcomed.
+This project was put together after about a day of hacking, if there is a feature you would like, something you think might be more efficient, or even if you just have an edit for this readme - pull requests are very welcomed.

 License